 A Disciple’s Call: Stewardship

-Stewardship is a message which will maintain and advance the positive momentum of Mary Queen of Apostles.
+Stewardship is a message which will maintain and advance the positive momentum of the new parish of SJP2.
 What is stewardship?

 People often say: “Time is money”.
 This statement is not quite right.
 Time is much more valuable than money!
 We all have had the experience of wasting money on poor purchases and can usually recover from that, but not so with time.
 Time once spent can never be recovered.
 Every hour is precious.
 At every moment, we need to make sure that we take care of things that matter.

 Stewardship of time requires us to look at our lives as an opportunity to serve the Lord and to build up his Kingdom.
 It acknowledges that time is a gift from God and sets a portion daily to give God thanks.